biliscript-syndicate/AkariX/README.md

 Status
 ------

 *As of 2015/3/4, development of this library is on halt indefinitely.* All that follows are out of date.
-Refer to my blog post for further details.

 * Specifications `\specs`